I'm a provider

-Patients with early stage NSCLC who are not surgical candidates may be candidates for radiation treatment with curative intent.
+Patients with early stage NSCLC who are not surgical candidates may be candidates for radiotherapy with curative intent.
 In the two largest retrospective radiotherapy series, patients with inoperable disease treated with definitive radiotherapy achieved 5-year survival rates of 10% and 27%.
 In both studies, patients with T1N0 tumors had better 5-year survival rates of 60% and 32%, respectively.

-Stereotactic whole body radiotherapy (SBRT) has gained more widespread use, as it is a high-precision mode of therapy that allows for delivery of very high doses of radiation.
+Stereotactic whole body radiotherapy (SBRT) has gained more widespread use, as it is a high-precision mode of therapy that delivers very high doses of radiation.
 Two- to 3-year local control rates of stage 1 NSCLC with SBRT have ranged from 80–95%.
 SBRT has been investigated in patients unfit to undergo surgery, with survival rates similar to surgical outcomes.

-RFA is being investigated in patients with small primary lung cancers or lung metastases who are deemed medically inoperable.
+RFA also is being investigated in patients with small primary lung cancers or lung metastases who are deemed medically inoperable.